Why you should not accept a counter-offer

 They could also be promises of a promotion in the future, or an expanded portfolio with greater exposure to new and more exciting projects.

-“Receiving counter-offers is quite common in Malaysia across all industries, especially in those with small talent pools,” explains Kimberlyn Lu, Country Manager of Robert Walters, Malaysia.
+“Receiving counter-offers is quite common in Malaysia across all industries, especially in those with small talent pools,” explains Kimberlyn Lu, CEO of Robert Walters, South East Asia.

 While such offers may tempt professionals to re-consider their resignations, here are some reasons why you should think twice before accepting a counter-offer.